shipengqi/vc/README.md

 # vc
 Compare version strings to find greater, equal or lesser.
+Provides the ability to work with Semantic Versions (http://semver.org) in Go.

+## Get